kaliypsocraft/something-awesome/ANALYSIS.md

 ### Steganography
 Steganography conceals sensitive information within files like images, without obvious signs of hidden data.
-Unlike encryption, it embeds data discreetly by altering pixels or metadata, making it ideal for secure, undetectable communication.
+Unlike encryption, it embeds data discreetly by altering pixels or metadata, making it ideal for secure communication.
+Usually in CTFs they use LSB Steganography which is insecure as it is so well known.

 ### Network Analysis
 Monitoring and examining network traffic is an essential part of security engineering.
-It can identify suspicious activity, unauthorized access, or malware.
-Tools like Wireshark capture packet data, helping security professionals detect threats, troubleshoot issues, and analyze network performance.
+It can identify suspicious activity or malware.
+Tools like Wireshark capture packet data, helping security engineers detect threats, troubleshoot issues, and analyze network performance.
 ### Forensic Write-Ups
 - [Endianess V2](https://github.com/kaliypsocraft/something-awesome/blob/main/forensics/endianess_v2/endianess_v2.md)
 - [Sleuthkit Apprentice](https://github.com/kaliypsocraft/something-awesome/blob/main/forensics/sleuthkit_apprentice/sleuthkit_apprentice.md)